pgRouting/workshop/docs/source/chapters/SQLfunction.rst

 :ref:`Solution to Chapter 7 Exercise 5`

 .. note::
-  The last record of the result, does not contain a geometry value since the shortest path function returns ``-1`` for the last record to indicate the end of the route.
+  The last row of the result, does not contain a geometry value since the shortest path function returns ``-1`` for the last edge to indicate the end of the route.